2lambda123/forex/README.md

-* Nice tables, ok with your number of digits because it matters!
-* You sound more confident talking about the technical indicators now - it comes across well.
-* Maybe think about just presenting a subset of the technical indicators
-* Not sure why you have all the digits in the feature importances
-* Zoom in on plots where things are in important (where is the elbow?)
 * could try a 3d tsne - might yield more visual separation
 * Nice grid search talk - and I approve of AUC as the best metric - AUC is typically between 0 and 1
 * Put actual return on your predicted return graphs